dnth/vlm-parser/README.md

 Input an image and you get the following information extracted from the image:

 1. Detailed image caption.
+2. Image tags.
-2. Bounding boxes of detected objects.
+3. Bounding boxes of detected objects.
-3. Captions of detected objects.
+4. Captions of detected objects.
-4. Bounding boxes of zero-shot detected objects.
+5. Bounding boxes of zero-shot detected objects.

 ## Installation
 Install [`uv`](https://docs.astral.sh/uv/).